ABOUT

 RESEARCH

-Broadly speaking, my research investigates how housing and land policies in the Americas, frequently mediated by debt, serve as mechanisms of welfare state privatization, reallocating risks and costs across households and communities in ways that impact urban inequality.
+Broadly speaking, my research investigates how housing and land policies shape urban inequality by shifting financial risks and costs between households, private actors, and the state.
 My PhD dissertation identifies contradictory trends in Latin America’s largest social housing program, Minha Casa Minha Vida (MCMV).
-I examine the program in the city of São Paulo, focusing on its lowest-income tier (faixa 1), and explore the following puzzle: Why does a program that provides virtually free access to homeownership still generate debt, evictions, exits, and housing precarity?
+I examine the program in the city of São Paulo, focusing on its lowest-income tier (faixa 1), and explore the following puzzle: Why does a program that provides virtually free access to homeownership still generate debt, evictions, and housing precarity?
 I address this question through a combination of quasi-experiment, computational methods, and interviews.
 Overall, my thesis complements a long tradition of qualitative research on low-income housing programs in Latin America by bringing new quantitative data and methods.
-Theoretically, it challenges the notion of homeownership as a stabilizing welfare policy for very low-income people, showing instead how debt and informal practices become central mechanisms of coping with the costs of formality.
+My findings demonstrate how even well-intentioned housing programs, those that successfully deliver homes, can generate new forms of precarity when welfare management is outsourced to unregulated private intermediaries.

 Another of my research areas relates to the implementation of urban land-based financing instruments in the Americas, and their impact on municipal finance, spatial inequality, and local economic development.